buda-base/asset-manager/audittool/doc/AuditToolOperation-1.0.md

 Values relating to logging and output appear here.
 You can configure the parent folder of log files, their formats and file names.

-## Overriding properties
+### Overriding properties

 + As a user, you can override `shell.properties` properties by creating a file `$HOME/.config/bdrc/auditTool/user.properties`
 + As a system administrator, you can override any property (even user properties) by defining them in the `[JavaOptions]` section of the `app/audit-tool.config` file.

-In this example, we're overriding the MaximumImageFileSize property to a value slightly smaller than the default.
+In this example, we're overriding the MaximumImageFileSize property to a value slightly smaller than the default. (this is not a recommended procedure.
+Since the Java environment is read first, any value in the `shell.properties` or `user.properties` file will override it)
 ```
 [JavaOptions]
 java-options=-Djpackage.app-version=1.0